dioptra-io/iris/CONTRIBUTING.md

 The API documentation will be available at `http://127.0.0.1:8000/docs`.

+##

+TODO: Document how to run with an IDE / debugger.

 ## Coding style

 The code is formatted with black with its standard option.